Family Business Investment Committee

 One of the first steps a family can take is to create a committee focused on making investment-related decisions for the family as a group.
-Decisions such as investment strategy, objectives are defined, a mission is stated, and most importantly, a process of monitoring and measuring success is created.
+Decisions such as investment strategy, defined objectives, stated mission and most importantly, process of monitoring and measuring success should be established.
 To create a Family Investment Committee, here are seven aspects to consider:

 - Creation of a Charter, which defines the mechanisms of that investment committee.
 In this agreement, it is necessary to define who the members are, whether there are external members or not, how decisions are made (unanimously, qualified majority or simple majority), frequency of group meetings, and who is ultimately responsible for implementing the investment decisions made by the group.
 This document will outline the structure for all investment committee meetings during which the minutes of the previous meeting will be approved and signed.
 All the discussions and decisions made during these meetings will be documented.

 - Definition of the Family Mission – Defining the purpose of the family’s wealth is an important component that links the family’s objectives with the day-to-day administration of the wealth management.
 The mission provides direction to the family office and others who support the family.
 Family vision/mission can only be determined by the family based on their specific values and what is important to them.